Unless you’re a buy-and-forget investor, managing a portfolio of shares is an ongoing activity.

 Beazley: Sold because the share price had grown too fast (up 100% in two years) and the share price was no longer attractive.

-AstraZeneca: Sold because the company was no longer attractive (its growth rate had decline and its debts increased substantially).
+AstraZeneca: Sold because the company was no longer attractive (its growth rate had declined and its debts increased substantially).

 Victrex: Sold half of this investment because it had grown by 80% in five months, by which time it made up more than 6% of the portfolio (I don’t like individual holdings to exceed 6%).
 As those examples show, there are three main reasons for selling:

 Weeding (selling an unhealthy company): A company becomes unattractive because it’s growth, profitability, debts or something else has become significantly worse than when you invested in it.

-Removing (selling a healthy company where the share price has grown too fast): A company has perform well, but that success has made the shares popular and expensive.
+Removing (selling a healthy company where the share price has grown too fast): A company has performed well, but that success has made the shares popular and expensive.

 Pruning (selling half a holding to reduce its size): If a company has performed well the share price may have increased to the point where the holding is too big.
 In my case, I tend to cut positions in half once they grow to more than 6% of the portfolio.

 In addition to the reasons listed above, my sell decisions are influenced by the portfolio’s current diversity.

 So if, as is currently the case, the portfolio is overweight UK cyclicals, I would rather sell a UK cyclical holding than an international defensive holding.

 And if I do sell a holding one month, I’ll buy something to replace it the following month.
-But here again, the portfolio’s diversity can affect my buy decisions.
+But here again, the portfolio’s diversity can affect my buying decisions.

 Out of thirty holdings, my model portfolio currently has three companies in from the Support Services sector, so even if my stock screen‘s top-rated stock was a Support Services company, I would be somewhat reluctant to buy it.